brandon-neth/chapel-www/src/content/chapelcon.md

 +++

-## ChapelCon (formerly CHIUW)

 ChapelCon is _the_ annual event for the Chapel community, featuring talks, tutorials, coding sessions, and office hours.
 ChapelCon is open to anyone interested in Chapel or parallel programming.
-In recent years, it has been held online and free to attend.
+In recent years, it has been held online and has been free to attend.
 {.content-paragraph}

 * [**ChapelCon '25**](/chapelcon25): October 7–10, online, in a